H-A-M-G-E-R/m1disasm/readme.md

 # DMC sound effect test

 This test replaces Samus's hurt sound with a DPCM sample of the "Bart hits Homer with chair" meme!

+I used [Dn-Famitracker](https://github.com/Dn-Programming-Core-Management/Dn-FamiTracker) to convert the sample to DPCM.